Azure-Samples/service-fabric-cluster-templates/7-VM-Ubuntu-3-NodeTypes-Secure/README.md

 This template assumes that you already have certificates uploaded to your keyvault.
 If you want to create a new certificate run the **New-ServiceFabricClusterCertificate.ps1** file in this sample.
 That script will output the values necessary for deployment via the parameters file.

+You can download the .PFX from the keyvault from the portal
+- Got to the keyvalut resource
+- navigate to the secrets tab and download the .pfx

+![DownloadCert]

 ## Creating a custom ARM template